-The programme will cover a range of topics relevant to the role of parliamentarians, including Functions of Parliament; Roles and Responsibilities of Parliamentarians; Opportunities and Challenges of Being a newly elected parliamentarian; Building Consensus across political parties; Best Practice for Legislative and Policy Scrutiny; and Parliamentary Scrutiny in a Committee Context.
+The programme covered a range of topics relevant to the role of parliamentarians, including Functions of Parliament; Roles and Responsibilities of Parliamentarians; Opportunities and Challenges of Being a newly elected parliamentarian; Building Consensus across political parties; Best Practice for Legislative and Policy Scrutiny; and Parliamentary Scrutiny in a Committee Context.

 For more information contact Christopher Brown on email@example.com.